is a 1966 Batmobile resin kit, from a company that I think

 on the rear deck.
 I added my own rear chutes, and a flame

 Batman figure is a candle.
-The paint I used is over black
+The paint I used is black automotive

 and on, it took me about a year to build.